 The watch department has many years of experience covering well-known leading names such as Rolex, Omega, Tag Heuer, Patek Phillipe, Jaeger-LeCoultre, Audemars Piguet and IWC Schaffhausen.

-Valuations take place both in our Sussex Saleroom and our London office on Upper Grosvenor Street, Mayfair, as well as 'pop-up' valuation days across the country.
+Valuations take place both in our Sussex Saleroom and our London office on Cromwell Place, South Kensington, as well as 'pop-up' valuation days across the country.
 Preliminary estimates can also be provided via our website and we are delighted to arrange home visits.
 Make sure you keep an eye on our website for any upcoming auctions.

 Quality Timepieces to Last a Lifetime - Watch Sales